AceFire6/FiveNumberSummary/README.md

 - Sum and Mean
 - Sorting
 - Export the data to a Text File(.txt)
+- Read in from a Text File(.txt)
+- Standard Deviation

 Planned Features:
 - JTable
-- Standard Deviation
 - Box and Whisker Diagram
-- Reading in from a CSV and Text file (.txt)
+- Reading in from a CSV file
 - Exporting to a CSV

 This was made in a few hours on the 24th of September 2013 (a public holiday) for fun.